Royal Gibraltar Regiment: 21st century

 The regiment has supplied officers and men for the conflicts in Northern Ireland, Sierra Leone, Bosnia, Kosovo, Afghanistan and Iraq.
 It is in these theatres that members of the regiment have been decorated with two Bronze Stars and a Military Cross.
 The Royal Gibraltar Regiment signed up to the Armed Forces Act 2011 to bring it in line with British Armed Forces.
 It was signed by Governor of Gibraltar Ed Davis (Royal Marines officer) on board HMS Diamond in 2018 along with Fabian Picardo and Armed Forces Minister Mark Lancaster.

 On 31 March 2022 the Royal Gibraltar Regiment was presented with New Colours by HRH Earl of Wessex at Windsor Castle.

 Structure

 Initially a reserve force, on the withdrawal of the British Army garrison from the territory in 1991, the regiment was reorganised into an all-infantry unit and took over the duties of the resident battalion.
-The re-roled regiment consisted of a headquarters company (Thompson's Bty) and three rifle companies of which B Company is the reserve element with the others being made up of regular soldiers:
+The re-roled regiment consisted of a headquarters company (Thompson's Battery) and three rifle companies of which B Company is the reserve element with the others being made up of regular soldiers.
+As of 2023, the regiment was reported to have a strength of 235 personnel, meaning that most component companies and platoons were understrength.
+Component elements of the regiment consisted of: